Product Cost Definition

 Direct labors are the employees or the labor force that gets directly involved to produce or manufacture finished goods from raw material.
-The direct labor costs are the salaries, wages and benefits (like insurance) that are being paid to these labor force against their services.
+The direct labor costs are the salaries, wages and benefits (like insurance) that are being paid to these labor forces against their services.

 For example, the workers in an assembly line of an automobile factory that weld the metal, fix the screw apply oil and grease, and assembles pieces of metals and plastic into a car are direct labors.
 In order to classify a particular employee as direct labor, it must be directly associated with a particular job.
-E.g. a secretary at large automobile manufacturing company has to perform a variety of jobs as and when required, thus it gets difficult to quantify the amount benefits created to assemble a car, hence is not direct labor.
+E.g. a secretary at a large automobile manufacturing company has to perform a variety of jobs as and when required, thus it gets difficult to quantify the amount benefits created to assemble a car, hence it is not direct labor.

 #3 – Factory Overheads

 The indirect costs related to manufacturing a finished product that cannot be directly traced are referred to as the factory or manufacturing overheads.
 In other words, overheads are that cost that is neither direct material nor direct labor.
 That is why overheads are referred to as an indirect cost that includes indirect labor and material costs.